ellagriffinjo/chicago-music-ba-portfolio/README.md

 # Chicago Music Scene Marketing & Audience Insights

-## Business Problem
+## Overview

-Independent music venues, artists, and promoters in Chicago compete for audience attention with limited marketing budgets.

-This project analyzes music, venue, and audience data to identify opportunities for more effective marketing strategies and stronger audience engagement.
+This project simulates a real-world business analytics engagement for a fictional Chicago concert promoter.
+Using publicly available music, venue, event, and demographic data, the goal is to identify opportunities to improve marketing strategy, increase audience engagement, and maximize event attendance through data-driven decision making.

 ---

-## Project Goal
+## Business Questions

-The goal is to answer questions such as:
+This analysis aims to answer the following questions:

-- Which music genres are growing in popularity?
+* Which music genres are most popular across Chicago?
-- Which Chicago neighborhoods have the highest concentration of music venues?
+* Which neighborhoods have the highest concentration of live music venues?
-- What factors influence artist popularity?
-- How can promoters better allocate their marketing budget?
+* What characteristics are associated with more popular artists and events?
+* Are there seasonal trends in Chicago's live music scene?
+* How should a limited marketing budget be allocated to maximize audience engagement and event attendance?

 ---

 ## Tools

-- Python
+* Python
-- SQL
+* SQL
-- Tableau Public
+* Tableau Public
-- Excel
+* Excel
-- GitHub
+* GitHub

 ---

+## Project Roadmap

+* [x] Define the business problem
+* [x] Set up the project repository
+* [x] Set up the analysis environment
+* [ ] Collect and combine public datasets
+* [ ] Clean and prepare the data
+* [ ] Perform exploratory data analysis (EDA)
+* [ ] Write SQL queries to answer business questions
+* [ ] Build an interactive Tableau dashboard
+* [ ] Develop business recommendations
+* [ ] Publish the completed portfolio project

+---

 ## Project Status

-🚧 Currently in Progress
+🚧 **In Progress** — Currently collecting and preparing data sources for analysis.